UniversalDependencies/UD_Indonesian-CSUI/README.md

   * Training dataset consist of around 18K words
 * The genre of the sentences are mainly news in formal Indonesian.
 * Average sentence length is around 27.4 words per-sentence, which is very high compare to the [Indonesian-PUD](https://github.com/UniversalDependencies/UD_Indonesian-PUD) treebank that has average sentence length of 19.4.
+* Current version has no lemma and morphological features.

 # Acknowledgments